ansible/awx/requirements/README.md

 are returned as dicts.
 Upgrading this library will require a refactor to accomidate this change.

+### argcomplete

+Versions 1.11.0 and higher indirectly require setuptools 42 or greater.
+This is conflicts with the state of other requirements, but removing this pin should be attempted when setuptools is upgraded.

 ### pip and setuptools

 The offline installer needs to have functionality confirmed before upgrading these.